 Of course your content is already king :) So what is the main reason why people abandon the sharing process when they want to share your content and even clicked your Twitter share button?

-Chances are high that your tweet text is to long!
+Chances are high that your tweet text is too long!

-When your tweet text is to long, the person sharing your content or blog has to edit the tweet text before he is able to share your content or blog with his followers.
+When your tweet text is too long, the person sharing your content or blog has to edit the tweet text before he is able to share your content or blog with his followers.

 Some do, but believe me, a lot of people do not want the hassle of editing text on their mobile: they just want to hit the share button and get on with what they where doing.